bright-cloud-studio/gai-invoices/README.md

 # Bright Cloud Studio's GAI Invoices
-## Connecting Contao to Google Sheets using the Google PHP API
+## A highly-customized package to integrate GAI with Google Sheets